 We are a funder offering an unrivaled team of highly experienced and successful legal, finance, and business professionals

 Founder and Principal

 Mr. Kroll is the acknowledged pioneer of the modern investigations, intelligence, and corporate security industry.
 He is chairman and co-founder of K2 Intelligence, an industry-leading investigative, compliance, and cybersecurity firm with a specialization in asset recovery.

-Mr. Kroll is also the founder Kroll Bond Ratings, BlueVoyant, a cybersecurity firm, and Kroll Inc. These businesses established investigations and risk consulting as indispensable services to corporations and law firms.
+Mr. Kroll is also the founder of Kroll Bond Ratings Agency, BlueVoyant, a cybersecurity firm, and Kroll Inc. These businesses established investigations and risk consulting as indispensable services to corporations and law firms.